stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

     }
 }
 ```

+This class initially has no functionality but will be expanded as we progress (in particular when we address texture sampling):

 Note the swapchain images are managed by Vulkan and do not need to be explicitly destroyed by the application.